Title

 Messages

 Prior to P0137R1, the term "object" was defined to be "a region of storage".
 Currently, the term "object" appears to be missing a definition.
-The submitter suggests to restore wording similar to "An object is a region of storage associated with a type." and disagrees with the resolutions suggested below.
+The submitter suggests to restore wording similar to "An object is a region of storage that is occupied or released, associated with an object type and certain properties." and disagrees with the resolutions suggested below.

 Change in 6.7.2 [intro.object] paragraph 1 as follows: